Association measures for two-way contingency tables based on multi-categorical proportional reduction in error: Association measures based on proportional reduction in error

-Association measures based on proportional reduction in error

-Association measures based on proportional reduction in error were proposed to quantify the degree to which the probability of error of the response variable $Y$ in Case 1 (when no information is available) differs from that of Case 2 (when information on the explanatory variable $X$ is provided).
-Therefore, in Case 1, the best prediction for $Y$ is made by selecting the category of $Y$ with the highest marginal probability, and the probability of error is $1-\underset{j}{\max} \{ p_{+j} \}$.
-In Case 2, the best prediction is based on the category of $Y$ with the highest conditional probability given the observed categories of $X$, and the probability of error is $1-\sum_{i=1}^r \underset{j}{\max} \{ p_{ij} \}$, which coincides with the mean of the conditional probability of $X$ of error $\sum^r_{i=1}p_{i+}(1-\underset{j}{\max} \{ p_{ij} \}/p_{i+})$.
-Based on these guesses, \cite{doi:10.1080/01621459.1954.10501231} proposed the following PRE measure $\lambda_{Y\vert X}$:
+Association measures based on proportional reduction in error were proposed to quantify the degree to which the probability of error of the response variable $Y$ in Case 1 (when no information is available) differs from that in Case 2 (when information on the explanatory variable $X$ is provided).
+Therefore, in Case 1, the best prediction for $Y$ is obtained by selecting the category of $Y$ with the highest marginal probability, giving a probability of error equal to $1-\underset{j}{\max} \{ p_{+j} \}$.
+In Case 2, the best prediction is based on the category of $Y$ with the highest conditional probability given the observed category of $X$, giving a probability of error equal to $1-\sum_{i=1}^r \underset{j}{\max} \{ p_{ij} \}$, which equals the weighted average of the within-row conditional error probabilities $\sum^r_{i=1}p_{i+}(1-\underset{j}{\max} \{ p_{ij} \}/p_{i+})$.
+Based on these error probabilities, \cite{doi:10.1080/01621459.1954.10501231} proposed the following PRE measure $\lambda_{Y\vert X}$:

 where